antonyuksofi/GofPatterns/src/main/java/patterns/creational/abstractfactory/AbstractFactory.md

 Used to provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+_We have abstract factory which returns abstract classes (interfaces), and we have concrete factories which return concrete implementations_

 ### Use Cases
 * when the system should not be dependent on the way of new objects creation
 * when the created objects should be used together and are connected between each other